ObGyn Ultrasound Hands-On Workshop October 12, 2019

-The hands on scanning session will take place at our Monterey, CA training center.
+The hands on scanning session will take place at our Asheville, NC training center.
 All scanning sessions include first through third trimester patients.
 Transvaginal scanning on actual patients is included.
 We do have a phantom for practice but we feel that scanning on live patients provides the most benefit in learning the technique for endovaginal ultrasound.
 We cover the first trimester exam including CRL measurements, M-mode, uterine position, ovaries and adnexa.
 The second trimester exam review depends on class demand.
 Third trimester growth, biophysical, AFI, cervical length, and placenta location are included.

 - Recognize basic ultrasound artifacts

 - Discover common pathology and limitations of ultrasound